acrenwelge/Portfolio-Reference-Documents/dotnet-guidelines.md

 2. Add **Job Title** as **.NET Software Developer**.

 3.  **Industry equivalency** –Add your top 5 key skills that are relevant to your core technology stack and the equivalency in months for each skill.
-	- **Recommended Industry Equivalency Skills** - Java, SQL, JavaScript, TypeScript, Angular 2+, React, Spring Framework, Spring Data, Spring Boot, Spring MVC, Spring AOP, Hibernate, JDBC, DevOps, Microservices, JUnit, and AWS.
+	- **Recommended Industry Equivalency Skills** - C#,SQL, ASP.NET Web API, ADO.NET Entity Framework, Angular, JavaScript, TypeScript, DevOps, Docker, Microsoft Azure, .NET, Microservices, and any Testing Technologies.
 	- **Agile** and **Git** are not allowed.

 5.  **About** **Me**